panzerdragoonlegacy/website/README.md

 ## Setup Guides

-For instructions on setting up a development environment for the CMS, see [DEVELOPMENT.md](DEVELOPMENT.md).
+For instructions on setting up a development environment for the website, see [DEVELOPMENT.md](DEVELOPMENT.md).

-To provision a VPS for the CMS's deployment, see [PRODUCTION.md](PRODUCTION.md).
+To provision a VPS for the website's deployment, see [PRODUCTION.md](PRODUCTION.md).

 Both Development and Production environments are set up using Docker Compose,